ebarbudo/MappingSPSCGRA/README.md

  ### Single-Shot Mapping Algorithm

- The SS-MAP requires the following arguments:
+ The SS-MAP requires the following argument:

      -ta list

- in the case of -listtype we can define either one or alltopo
+ and the version to be executed,

+            -listtype one

+ the options are one, using one random topological sorting, and alltopo using all topological sortings.

  ### Exhaustive mapping algorithm